Skip to main content

 Deduct from pay

-2. Select the Overpayment Recovery deduction and untick Use Default.
-Enter Amount per Pay.
-If the deduction is a Reducing Balance, enter the Total Amount to be recovered in Reducing Balance.
+6. If the deduction is a Reducing Balance, enter the total amount to be recovered in Reducing Balance.
 The Reducing Balance will decrease each pay until the Total Amount is paid.
 If in the last period the value of the Reducing Balance is less than the Amount per Pay, the lower will be taken.

 Scenario 3 - Previous Financial Year

 If your employee has been overpaid in a previous financial year and the Final STP Event has been reported to the Australian Tax Office, the Employee will need to repay the Gross amount.
 This can be done by the employee returning the money or by using an Overpayment Recovery deduction.
-A STP Adjustment will need to be completed to correct the previously reported STP figures.
+An STP Adjustment will need to be completed to correct the previously reported STP figures.
 Refer to the article below:

 Did this answer your question?